rsdoiel/mkpage/README.md

 [Handlebars](http://handlebarsjs.com/).
 It is also similar to [Hugo](https://gohugo.io)'s template markup.   _mkpage_ has been easier for us to support when compared with more established static site generators like [Jekyll](https://jekyllrb.com/) [Hugo](https://gohugo.io) and [Assemble](http://assemble.io/).

-_mkpage_'s minimalism turns into an advantage when you combine _mkpage_ with the standard suite of text processing tools available under your typical Unix/Posix like operating sytems.
+_mkpage_'s minimalism turns into an advantage when you combine _mkpage_ with the standard suite of text processing tools available under your typical Unix/POSIX like operating systems.
 This makes scripting a _mkpage_ project using languages like Bash and Python relatively straight forward.
 Each _mkpage_ utility is independent.
 You can use as few or as many as you like when you script your website creation process.
 You wind up with a workflow and build process that best fits your needs.

 The following command line tools come with _mkpage_